Walk with me through a canal tour in The Hague.

 Yes, a political backdrop of the Netherlands you might call her.
 Yet, I found her very romantic.
 The serenity of this world evolves within her.
 A blanket of peace and serenity blankets this city from within herself.

 I had taken a day trip through the canals of The Hague to see this peace from the perspective of the waters.
 I believe all the blessings and miracles of life are but hidden within water.
-For this reason, within my next romance fiction, I have the main characters unite throughout time near the Pacific Ocean and the North Sea.
 I love the waters be it an ocean, a river, a canal, or a lake.
 Water, I believe has the powers of healing.

 I had cherished my boat tour through The Hague.